wavemotion-dave/ColecoDS/README.md

 * Games that utilize voice samples (Squish Em Sam, Wizard of Wor, etc) will not play the speech due to sound emulation limitations.
 * 64K Activision PCB carts have no EEPROM support (Black Onyx, Boxxle - both playable without saves).
 * The original 2011 release of StarForce will crash - this is a known bug.
 There is a patched version of the game StarForce on Atariage.
-* Sord M5 games are not sound accurate due to CTC emulation issues.
-* MSX envelope sound and noise emulation is not perfectly accurate (but close enough).
+* MSX envelope and Sord M5 CTC sound and noise emulation is not perfectly accurate (but close enough).
 * MSX Konami SCC sound chip is not emulated (Gradius 2/3, Salamander, etc. won't have proper music)

 ADAM Compatibility :